donald-macritchie/holiday-cottages/README.md

 ### Manual Testing

-- Manual testing has been carried out in Both the loacl server and live site environment.
+- Manual testing has been carried out in both the local server and live site environment.

 ### Home Page